Dasmariñas: The Philippine Revolution

-American rule
+An American Plan

 With the signing of the Treaty of Paris on December 10, 1898, the Philippines was ceded to America by Spain.
 The American regime brought to Dasmariñas, as it did to other parts of the country, several fundamental changes in the system of government, in language, and in educational system.

 In the month of February 1899, the Philippine–American War began.
 General Henry Ware Lawton's brigade operated south of Manila including the province of Cavite in the middle of June 1899.
 The Americans could not land directly at Bacoor because Zapote river was defended by the Filipino revolutionists who built trenches as tactical defenses forming three sides of an angle which made the Filipinos hardly visible.
 The American's 14th Infantry Battalion swam across the during the Battle of Zapote River and under the cover of military artillery, charged against the Filipinos who then retreated to the woods.

 Moving southward, the Americans encountered more Filipino revolutionaries in the towns of Bacoor, Imus, and Perez-Dasmariñas, and an infantry battalion narrowly escaped annihilation.
 News had been brought to the American camp that the Filipino soldiers had evacuated the town and that the native mayor was disposed to surrender it formally to the Americans.
 The battalion thus went there to take possession, but before reaching the place, the Filipino revolutionists closed in on all sides, and a heavy firefight went on for hours.
 The Americans were saved from destruction by a desperate bayonet charge when they were rescued by General Weaton's brigade.

 Placido Campos, who sided with General Emilio Aguinaldo since the beginning of the Philippine-American War in 1899, was captured together with his nephew Guillermo Campos.
-They were imprisoned at the Provost Political Prison in Intramuros, Manila where they were kept for six months.
+They were imprisoned at the Provost Political Prison in Intramuros where they were kept for six months.